enze-chen/mi-book-2021/_sources/week_2/08/proposals.md

 Full research proposals span anywhere from two to two dozen pages depending on the funding opportunity.
 We will not ask for something that long.
 Instead, we ask that you write a proposal roughly between **150-300 words**, not including {ref}`h2:08:headers` and {ref}`h2:08:references`.
-These are soft limits, meant as a guide to ensure you 1) have sufficient ideas to tell a complete story, but 2) don't go overboard and write a 5-page essay.
+These are _soft limits_, meant as a guide to ensure you:
+1. Have sufficient ideas to tell a complete story.
+1. But don't go overboard and write a 5-page essay.